Doc Rivers out as Clippers head coach after season that fell short of championship expectations

 There had been high championship expectations after the team signed All-Stars Kawhi Leonard and Paul George.

 However, the Clippers lost a 3-1 lead in the Western Conference semifinals against the Denver Nuggets, the second time the team has done that in Rivers' tenure.
-Rivers is the only coach in NBA history to lose a 3-1 in three playoff series.
+Rivers is the only coach in NBA history to lose a 3-1 in three playoff series, according to ESPN.

 It's unclear if Rivers resigned or was fired, but in a statement on Twitter, he thanked Clippers fans.